HarvardMapCollection/tutorials-share/content/tutorials/arcgis-qgis/travel-paths/index.md

 For the `Input Layer` ensure you are selecting the correct layer -- the layer containing only the features selected as being part of the travel route.

-Under `Centroids` click the ellipses button and choose where to save the new layer on your computer.
+Under `Centroids` click the ellipsis button and choose where to save the new layer on your computer.
 Choose `Save to File`.
 You can now select `Run` to run the tool.

 The centroids should now be visible.